Leasburg in Caswell County, North Carolina — The American South (South Atlantic)

 Erected 1959.
 (Marker Number G-71.)

 Location.
 36° 23.705′ N, 79° 9.068′ W. Marker is in Leasburg, North Carolina, in Caswell County.
 Marker is on U.S. 158, on the left when traveling east.
+The Jacob Thompson (1810-1885) historical marker is on US Route 158 in Leasburg, North Carolina, at the intersection of Olive Hill Church Road.
 Touch for map.
-The Jacob Thompson (1810-1885) historical marker is on US Route 158 in Leasburg, North Carolina, at the intersection of Olive Hill Church Road.
 Marker is in this post office area: Leasburg NC 27291, United States of America.
+Touch for directions.

 Also see . . .
 Biographical Sketch of Jacob Thompson (1810-1885).
 (Submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.)